Region Overview: Inland Empire

 Recent accomplishment by charter schools and their students and staff in the region include:

-The Grove High School received a 2012-13 a California Distinguished School award as an exemplary and inspiring school that is demonstrating significant gains in narrowing the achievement gap.
-The Grove School's mission is to provide a unique learning environment consistent with a Montessori vision for secondary age students.
+The Grove High School: The Grove School's mission is to provide a unique learning environment consistent with a Montessori vision for secondary age students.
 The secondary program provides students with two crucial components: an environment that fosters self-responsibility trough an individualized curriculum; and core course work that ensures each student's ability to master individual and state competency goals.

-Academy for Academic Excellence-Mojave River Campus features a $4.5 million Technology Center with a 34-meter radio telescope located at NASA's Deep Space Network at Goldstone, CA in the Mojave Desert.
+Academy for Academic Excellence: features a $4.5 million Technology Center with a 34-meter radio telescope located at NASA's Deep Space Network at Goldstone, CA in the Mojave Desert.
 Used with students across the Country, via the Internet, doing actual deep space research.
 Students have the opportunity to participate in a simulated terrestrial planet explored via the Internet, controlling a rover.
 The campus sits in 100 acres of Mojave River Wildlands and is considered an environmental study area.
-Enrollment for 2012-2013 stands at 1,340 K-12 students with almost 2,600 students on the waiting list.

-Encore Jr/Sr High School for the Performing and Visual Arts provides a creative, challenging and nurturing environment that offers students innovative preparation for a University education and pursuit of the arts.
+Encore Jr/Sr High School for the Performing and Visual Arts: With campuses in Hesperia and Riverside the school provides a creative, challenging and nurturing environment that offers students innovative preparation for a University education and pursuit of the arts.
 First opened in August 2008, Encore has developed a balance of a strong academic education with an amazing arts program that includes music, drama, dance, visual arts, technical arts, and creative writing.
 Encore is the only school in the region with a 24-hour radio program featuring parent information and student shows.

 Contact Fatima Cristerna-Adame, Regional Director, Inland Empire, for more information about the region.